Astro Boy (2004 video game)

 Astro Boy (アストロボーイ・鉄腕アトム, Asutoro Bōi: Tetsuwan Atomu) is a video game based on the 2003 anime television series, produced by Sonic Team and published by Sega exclusively for the PlayStation 2.
 It was released in Japan on April 18, 2004, followed by a North American release on August 17, 2004, a European release on February 11, 2005, and an Australasian release on February 23, 2005.

-Astro Boy is a 3-D third person adventure game and has open world capabilities; throughout the game, Astro is controlled by the player and learns more of his abilities that can be used outside of battles and also in battles as well.
+Astro Boy is a 3D third person adventure game and has open world capabilities; throughout the game, Astro is controlled by the player and learns more of his abilities that can be used outside of battles and also in battles as well.
 Players explore a series of many levels towards a particular game cycle of events.
-Astro Boy also has a day and night cycle depending on the said storyline and events throughout the game.
+Astro Boy also has a day and night cycle, depending on the said storyline and events throughout the game.

 The game received a generally mixed response upon release.